|Nutrition Facts (per serving)|

 So if every flat white has espresso, then what makes a flat white different to a latte is the way the milk is prepared and poured.
 Most people forget how important good milk is to a good coffee.
 When milk is frothed with a steam wand there are three layers that form:

-- Heated liquid milk at the bottom of the pitcher
+1) The heated liquid milk at the bottom of the pitcher

-- Velvet microfoam in the middle of the pitcher (these are very small bubbles)
+2) The velvet microfoam in the middle of the pitcher (these are very small bubbles)

-- Stiff froth (these are larger bubbles)
+3) The stiff froth (these are larger bubbles)

-The important process of “stretching” the milk by frothing, folding and swirling it is done to maximize the amount of velvet microfoam by blending the large bubbles and the liquid milk.
+The important process of “stretching” the milk by frothing, folding, and swirling it is done to maximize the amount of velvet microfoam by blending the large bubbles and the liquid milk.
 Without swirling and tapping there would still be some microfoam, but you’d never know it in the cup because it would be lost in the liquid and/or the froth.

 The secret to frothing milk is keeping the steam wand just at the surface of the milk (that pleasing noise you hear in busy cafés).